TEAR TROUGH INJECTION BEFORE/AFTER : RESULTS

 A new session can be considered as soon as the hollow reappears.
 However, reinjecting too early is not recommended: the goal is to respect the natural resorption cycle of the product and maintain aesthetic consistency over time.

-Criteria for a good before/after result of valley of tears filling
+Criteria for a good before/after result of tear trough filler

 A good result is primarily based on a subtle balance.
 It is not simply about filling a hollow, but about recreating a natural harmony between the lower eyelid, the eyes, and the cheekbone.